nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - **Cons**: Users must visually track and remember the index number of the student, which can be cumbersome if the list is long or filtered.

 - **Alternative 2**:
-    - **Description**: The user specifies the student’s name for deletion..
+    - **Description**: The user specifies the student’s name for deletion.
     - **Pros**: Names are easier for users to remember and identify, making the deletion process more intuitive.
-    - **Cons**: Searching for a student by name may be slower, especially when there is a large number of contacts, and will require additional validation logic to handle variations in case, spelling, and extra spaces.
+    - **Cons**: Searching for a student by name may be slower, especially when there is a large number of contacts.

 ***